apache/hudi/docs/_docs/0.7.0/2_4_configurations.md

 #### hbaseTableName(tableName)  [Required] {#hbaseTableName}
 Property: `hoodie.index.hbase.table` <br/>
 <span style="color:grey">Only applies if index type is HBASE.
 HBase Table name to use as the index.
 Hudi stores the row_key and [partition_path, fileID, commitTime] mapping in the table.</span>

-#### hbaseIndexUpdatePartitionPath(updatePartitionPath) {#hbaseIndexUpdatePartitionPath}
-Property: `hoodie.hbase.index.update.partition.path` <br/>
-<span style="color:grey">Only applies if index type is HBASE.
-When an already existing record is upserted to a new partition compared to whats in storage, this config when set, will delete old record in old paritition and will insert it as new record in new partition. </span>

 #### Simple Index configs